-The Definitive Guide To Diet & Nutrition For Basketball Players
+The Definitive Step By Step Guide To Nutrition Optimization For Basketball Players

 If you are serious about becoming a better basketball player then one thing that you need to learn early on in your career is the importance of basketball specific nutrition.

-You’re spending countless hours in the gym training to improve and become better at your sport, but what if the things you’re eating are reversing all your hard work.
+You’re spending countless hours in the gym training to improve and become a better basketball player, but what if the things you’re eating are reversing all your hard work.

 Remember food is fuel and it is also vital for recovery after hard training sessions and games.

 One professional basketball player that illustrates the profound impact proper nutrition can have on basketball performance is Dwight Howard.

 You see Dwight had a love of sugar – he was eating two dozen chocolate bars every day!

 Early in his career his youth masked his bad eating habits.